Ay-zA/fem-learning-path/README.md

 - [ ] Sass Fundamentals
 - [ ] Debugging and Fixing Common JavaScript Errors
 - [ ] Code Robust APIs with the Hapi.js Server Framework for Node.js
-- [ ] Data Structures and Algorithms in JavaScript
 - [ ] Website Accessibility